Intervention for Alcoholism

-Getting a friend or a family member to admit to alcohol addiction, or an addiction problem can be tough; both for the person suffering and for the person trying to help their loved one.
+Getting a friend or a family member to admit to alcohol addiction and the effects-of-alcohol on their life can be tough; both for the person suffering and for the person trying to help their loved one.

-This is partly due to the effect alcohol has on the frontal lobe part of the brain.
+This is partly due to the effect alcohol intake has on the frontal lobe part of the brain of a heavy drinker.
 This makes them incapable of making good decisions or thinking clearly.

 Therefore, it’s usually easier for people on the outside of the addiction to see that there’s a problem than it is for the person actually suffering.